docker-library/docs/ghost/content.md

 ### Breaking change

-If you want to run Ghost 0.11.xx, be aware of the container’s path difference:
+If you want to run Ghost 0.11.xx, be aware of the container's path difference:

-- Ghost 1.x.x is: `/var/lib/ghost/content`
+   Ghost 1.x.x is: `/var/lib/ghost/content`
-- Ghost 0.11.x is: `/var/lib/ghost`
+   Ghost 0.11.x is: `/var/lib/ghost`

 # SQLite Database